PRIDE-Toolsuite/trackhub-creator/README.md

 As for most of the modules that are shipped with the application, it counts on a _config_manager_ that manages module wide configuration.

+#### /docs
+It is a placeholder for documentation related to the application, although the general preference is having all the documentation available on-line, it may be useful for documenting some parts of the application itself from the point of view of the processing it models, or some external tools used by the application.

 ## Unit Testing
 ## Extending the Application with more Pipelines